BrentonEarl/es1-slackware-stuff/README.md

-## My Slackware Things
+## My SlackBuilds

-_This is where I upload my official SlackBuilds before commiting them to Slackbuilds.org_
+_This is where I commit my official SlackBuilds before uploading them to Slackbuilds.org_

-There are also a few miscellaneous shell scripts, dotfiles, and screenshots.